Court orders Communications Ministry to make Kelni GVG contract available

 According to the presiding judge, the plaintiffs should have specified the exact relevant documents that they needed.

-Meanwhile, the court will on July 5, 2018, rule on an interlocutory application filed by two other individuals which
+Meanwhile, the court will on July 5, 2018, rule on an interlocutory application filed by two other individuals which to restrain the Ministry of Communications, Kelni GVG and other interested parties from implementing and operationalising the contract.

 The two individuals – Ms Sarah Owen Asafu-Adjaye and Mr Maximus Ametorgoh-- want the court to halt the implementation of the contract until the final determination of their substantive suit.